Babies can receive the Eucharist in the Orthodox Church, why do Catholic children have to wait?

 As for the decision of Trent that it is not essential that infants receive Communion, this was and is understood in the sense of the corporate (communal) dynamic of the Church as the Body of Christ.
 In other words, what Trent is saying is that, even though the infant himself does not physically receive the Eucharist, the grace of the Eucharist is imparted to the Baptized infant via the infant’s one-Flesh unity with the entire Church, into which the infant is Baptized and with which the infant is one-Flesh, one-Body.
 This is why (even in the Byzantine Rite) those who abstain from the Eucharist for a time (for the sake of “oikonomia”) STILL REMAIN part of the one Body of the Church, and so still part of the Eucharistic Mystery of the Church (and in the Liturgy), even though they have no physically partaken of the Sacrament.
 A Western parallel would be our practice and theological understanding that it is not necessary for each member of the congregation to partake of the Precious Blood of Christ at the Liturgy, but that the priest on the altar receives the Chalice (the Chalice of the New Covenant”) on behalf of the congregation …and because he (acting “in the Person of Christ”) acts as the Sacramental Head to the Sacramental Body of the assembled Church.
 So, the merits and graces associated with the Eucharist likewise reach the infant who, as yet, is not considered properly disposed to receive the Eucharist physically.
 Since, by virtue of his Baptism, he is part of the Eucharistic Body (the Church), the infant is not deprived or excluded.
 This is our Roman theological understanding.

-Also, ..., you claim that we Romans apparently “administer the Sacraments of initiation out of order.”
-By this, I assume you mean the Sacraments of Baptism and Confirmation (Chrismation), correct?
-If so, then you misunderstand our Liturgical Rite of Baptism.
+There is a claim Romans apparently “administer the Sacraments of initiation out of order.”
+By this, we assume you mean the Sacraments of Baptism and Confirmation (Chrismation).
+This would be misunderstanding our Liturgical Rite of Baptism.
 We do not administer them out of order.
 The oil that is placed on a baby’s head at the time of Baptism is not the Sacrament of Confirmation / Chrismation, but rather a kind of “foretaste” of it.
 In our Rite of Baptism, we are proclaiming that the new Christian is taking on the character of Jesus Christ, and so we anoint the new Christian as “a Priest, a Prophet, and a King.”
 This is something different from the Anointing that is given in Confirmation / Chrismation.
-And to appreciate it properly, you must study how our two rites developed.
+And to appreciate it properly, one must study how our two rites developed.

 God bless you